 Kachka is beautiful, if you like them fierce—and of course I do.
 But she keeps complaining about how spoiled and decadent I am, and how a feared Daughter of the Steppes has no time for foolish dragons.
 I think she likes my eye patch, though.
 It is quite dashing.
 With death always at our tails, we take our passion like we take our allies.
 As they say, love the barbarian you’re with…

-…So, what did I like about it?
+…So, what did I like about Feel The Burn?

 I loved the fact that the background story and the quest/adventure that our main characters were on was almost more significant in this tale than the romance between Kachka and Gaius.

-So often in paranormal romance stories the authors forget that we (the reader) want to be gripped by the whole experience; an engaging narrative that’s more than just X meets Y and they fall in love – bam– the end.
-Oh, and like most Brits I do love a bit of banter – this story has plenty of it!
+None were flat 2-dimensional creations; they all felt very real for me.
+I loved the way that Kachka’s team grew and evolved along their journey, all of which meant that I engaged with their story.
+Oh, and like most Brits, I do love a bit of banter – this story has plenty of it!
 I found myself COL (Chuckling Out Loud) throughout.

 …So, ummm, was there anything I disliked about it?

 There seem to be a lot of aunties, uncles, cousins, etc which as a new reader to this series, I found daunting and at times confusing.
 Perhaps Ms Aiken could create a Family Tree that could be printed at the beginning of the book.
 However, by the time I was less than halfway through, I stopped worrying about my lack of background knowledge and just “went with it”.

 When talking about her series’ reading order, Ms Aiken does say on her website:

 I, personally, prefer the order in which the books were written because I tease or hint about the romances of the older dragons during the full-length novels.
 Then in the anthos, some of the humor payoff comes out of having read those novels first.